 Relevant to current debates about immigration and the role of restrictions in inter-American diplomacy, Risking Immeasurable Harm demonstrates the correlation of immigration restriction and diplomacy, the ways racism can affect diplomatic relations, and how domestic immigration policy can have international consequences.

-My next book project, An International History of US Immigration Policy, Identity and Building a Nation, under contract with Bloomsbury Publishing, will show how U.S. efforts to curb, block, and monitor the entry of Chinese, Japanese, Mexicans, Cubans, Central Americans, and Vietnamese from the early twentieth century to the early twenty-first century complemented and contradicted U.S. foreign policy objectives.
-This case-study approach will offer critical insights into the similar and dissimilar challenges different immigrant groups faced as they tried to enter the United States, as well as show how changing historical contexts influenced, shaped, and re-shaped U.S. leaders’ approach to the immigration issue.
-Also, this book will inform students and instructors as they discuss in their classrooms how the ongoing debate over American identity formation, state building, and power projection influences how Americans view foreigners, and how those responses take form both in immigration law and foreign policy.
+My second book, A Diplomatic History of US Immigration during the 20th Century: Policy, Law, and National Identity, with Bloomsbury Academic Publishing, shows how U.S. efforts to curb, block, and monitor the entry of Chinese, Japanese, Mexicans, Cubans, Central Americans, and Vietnamese from the early twentieth century to the early twenty-first century complemented and contradicted U.S. foreign policy objectives.
+This case-study approach offers critical insights into the similar and dissimilar challenges different immigrant groups faced as they tried to enter the United States.
+It also shows how changing historical contexts influenced, shaped, and re-shaped U.S. leaders’ approach to the immigration issue.
+Finally, the book informs students and instructors as they discuss in their classrooms how the ongoing debate over American identity formation, state building, and power projection influences how Americans view foreigners, and how those responses take form both in immigration law and foreign policy.